FAIRmat-NFDI/nomad-docs/docs/tutorial/explore.md

 The **Entries** page shows all the uploaded data that are published on NOMAD.
 Published entries are accessible without login, while logging in grants access to your private data and those that are shared with you.

-??? info "Contents of NOMAD's Explore Menu"
+??? info "Contents of NOMAD's Explore menu"

     The following explore pages are currently available: